KPMP/atlas-index-creation-worker/README.md

 ## Useful ES calls
 This is a small subset of the entire API available for use.
-You may execute these restful quries as curl commands or through the kibana dev-tools panel.
+You may execute these restful queries as curl commands or through the kibana dev-tools panel.
 The following examples will assume the dev-tool panel is being used.

 ### Show List of Index
 `GET _cat/indices/%2A?v=`